xtreme3d/xtreme3d/README.md

 Currently we are porting core Xtreme3D v3 functions to current GLScene, so the 4.0 branch of the engine is not usable yet.

-The engine is written in Delphi and based on a modified version of [GLScene](https://sourceforge.net/projects/glscene) 2.1.
+The engine is written in Delphi 10 and based on [GLScene](https://sourceforge.net/projects/glscene) 2.1.
 The code can be compiled with free Delphi Community Edition.

 Visit Xtreme3D site at [https://xtreme3d.ru](https://xtreme3d.ru).